christocracy/cordova-plugin-background-geolocation/README.md

 Fork notice
 ==============================

 This is fork of [christocracy cordova-backgroud-geolocation](https://github.com/christocracy/cordova-plugin-background-geolocation).
 The main change is in Android version.
 Posting positions to url was replaced by callbacks, so now it works same as in iOS.
 It was possible be using intents.
+Also it can (and should) be used as battery and data efficient **foreground** geolocation provider.

 Warning: You probably have to set your cordova app to keep running by keepRunning property to true (this is the default now).